Reel

 Plug a class-compliant USB audio interface into your iPhone with a USB-C cable or Lightning to USB adapter.
 Reel automatically detects the interface and switches input to it.

-With an interface you can record stereo, connect condenser microphones with phantom power, use instrument inputs, and record at 96kHz.
+With an interface you can record stereo, connect condenser microphones with phantom power, use instrument inputs, and record at 96kHz in 32-bit float.
 The OP-1 Field works perfectly for this when set to 8ch USB mode.

 Overdubbing and punch-in